Back to Resources

 It's Beginning to Look a lot Like Chaos

 User experience is paramount this time of year, and one of the measures we use to track success is uptime.
-But as we saw with multiple high-profile outages in the past week, it doesn’t matter if your platform has 99.99% uptime if that .01% downtime comes at the worst moment imaginable.
+But as we saw with multiple high-profile outages last year, it doesn’t matter if your platform has 99.99% uptime if that .01% downtime comes at the worst moment imaginable.
 A mishap when the entire world is watching can have cascading effects.
 We all know outages are bad for brand equity, but when they create a complete feeling of distrust, an outage could indirectly cause the demise of an entire company.
 This is clearly an area that we need to take seriously.

 These late November shopping holidays have become sort of the norm.
 Much of the world has “Singles’ Day,” which runs on 11/11 and drives record revenue for platforms like Alibaba.
 North America claims the weekend after Thanksgiving.
 Some prudent brands have decided to offer their sales earlier in part to reduce the stress of driving millions of consumers to their platform in a single day.
 But what if they don’t?
 Are there ways that testing can save these platforms from an utterly disastrous outage?